-High blood pressure affects 1 in every 3 or about 32 percent of Americans.
-Another 33 percent suffer from pre-hypertension, meaning they don’t have high blood pressure yet, but they are in the danger zone.
+High blood pressure affects nearly half, or about 47 percent, of Americans.
+Another 30 percent suffer from pre-hypertension, meaning they don’t have high blood pressure yet, but they are in the danger zone.

-A normal blood pressure reading would be any blood pressure below 120/80 mm Hg and above 90/60 mm Hg.
+A normal blood pressure reading would be any blood pressure at or below 120/80 mm Hg and above 90/60 mm Hg.

-When your systolic (upper number) is between 120 and 139 mm Hg or your diastolic (lower number) is between 80 and 89, it means you have prehypertension.
+When your systolic pressure is between 120 and 129 mm Hg or diastolic pressure is from 80–89 mm Hg, you could be considered to have prehypertension.

 Although you aren’t classified as having high blood pressure yet, prehypertension can quickly turn into true high blood pressure.

-Once your systolic blood pressure reaches between 140 and 159 mm Hg, or if your diastolic blood pressure reaches between 90 and 99 mm Hg you are diagnosed with high blood pressure.
+Once your systolic blood pressure reaches between 130 and 139 mm Hg, or if your diastolic blood pressure reaches between 80 and 89 mm Hg you are diagnosed with stage one high blood pressure.